Year 5 2024 - 2025

 As mathematicians, the children will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.
 They will also be expected to use their learning to reason about maths and solve problems.

-During the rest of the Spring term we will focus on fractions, comparing and converting fractions, adding and subtracting then moving on to multiplying.
-The term finishes with a focus on decimals and percentages.
+During the first part of the summer term, we will focus on multiplying fractions and then focusing on decimals and percentages.

 Science

 As scientists, we aim to develop our knowledge and understanding, scientific skills and measuring and recording abilities.
-During the Spring term we will be investigating Materials and their properties.
-This will include learning about properties such as hardness, thermal conductivity, materials that are soluble and those that are not, and investigating changes that are reversible and those that are not.
+During the Summer term we will be investigating topics related to Space and Forces.

 Geography